๐ฎEmail address

 Password

-Enter your email password for the service.
+Enter the password for your email service.

-Encryption
+Encryption method

 Select the encryption method.

-SMTP sending test
+SMTP send test

 Can emails be forwarded manually?